Archive for the ‘Human Rights’ Category

 Opponents of the regime have a way of dying mysteriously or being killed by unknown persons.
 I wrote five years ago that Putin is a killer, and I have no reason to take this back.
 Admittedly, not all cases are clear-cut, but unmistakable victims include Anna Politovskaya, Alexander Litvenenko and Boris Nemtsov.

 The big human rights issue currently in Russia is the poisoning and imprisonment of anti-corruption crusader Alexei Navalny.
 He fell sick while on an airplane flight from Siberia to Moscow in 2020.
 His supporters arranged for him to be flown to Germany, where he was placed in a medically-induced coma.
 Medical authorities determined that he had been poisoned.
-Later, Navalny said. he tricked Russian agents into admitting they placed toxins in his underpants.
+Later, Navalny said, he tricked Russian agents into admitting they placed toxins in his underpants.

 Early in 2021 Navalny flew back to Russia, where he was imprisoned on charges of parole violations.
 He had been convicted of embezzlement, which his supporters say is a bogus charge.